rdilweb/privacy/index.md

 * [Matomo](https://matomo.org/)
 * [Ping](https://github.com/parkr/ping)

+### Advertisments

+Most advertising companies will attempt to track you, so that the ads you see are more tailored to your prefrences, views, etc.
+Remember: Their job is to get you to <span style="cursor: pointer" onClick="window.alert('Is this a joke to you?');"><i><b>click</b></i></span>.
+See the avoidance section on how to stop this!

 ### Avoidance

 If you, as the consumer, want to avoid this tracking, you can go about this in many ways.